MariaGelvison/Auto-Market-Sales-for-Advanced-Analytics/README.md

 ### Data Cleaning

-In the initial data preparation phase, we performed the ff tasks:
+Data Cleaning was mainly done using Excel which performed the ff tasks:
 1. Data loading and inspection
 2. Handling missing values
 3. Treating outliers